 In China, a person aged 14 years and above is treated as an adult under the law.
 If detained, a person of this age will be held with adults and be subject to the same conditions and legal processes as adults.

 If you're a Chinese-Australian dual national and travel on your Chinese passport, Hong Kong or Macau Mainland Travel Permit, an identity card issued by Taiwan or any non-Australian foreign passport, the Australian Government won't be able to provide consular assistance.

 Drug offences and other serious crimes can attract the death penalty.
 Under Chinese law, there is very limited scope to appeal for clemency for any Australians sentenced to death.

 Death penalty (Amnesty International)

 Penalties for all types of drug offences, including use, possession, manufacturing, selling or trafficking, are severe, and can include life imprisonment or the death penalty.
-These laws are strictly enforced, even for small quantities of 'soft' drugs, and apply to persons aged 14 years and above.
+These laws are strictly enforced, even for small quantities of 'soft' drugs, such as marijuana, and apply to persons aged 14 years and above.
 Foreigners have been executed for drug offences.

 More information: Carrying or using drugs